pulumi/docs/content/blog/platypus-platform-pulumi-at-1000-nodes/index.md

 **Developer Experience:** In the ideal world, developers drive their own DevOps.
 The platform team provides self-service tools and streamlined workflows that allow your engineers to provision new resources, so your team doesn't have to.
 And you know, if the developers don't like the user experience, they won't use it at all, and will invent their own tools.
 You will have ROGUE SYSTEMS to hunt down and argue against in tedious overly-technical meetings.
 This is not what you want.
 We need to keep the developers happy to prevent this.

-## A holistic view of the Platypus reference architecture
+## A holistic view of the Pulumi Patterns and Practices reference architecture

 Pulumi has a broad surface area of [products and features](https://www.pulumi.com/product/) that address these needs.
 Designed with integration in mind from the beginning, our tools orchestrate well, presenting a smooth and streamlined workflow for both operations teams and developer teams.

 We have an idea of how you can use all the Pulumi products together to deliver a comprehensive internal platform for security, infrastructure management, and deployments.
 Call it an [internal platform for developer platform engineers](https://www.pulumi.com/what-is/what-is-platform-engineering/) (IPfDPE), if you want.
 We call it the realization of a vision we've been working hard to build for many years.

-**Platypus** is a reference architecture that we will be describing, and providing code for, through this series of articles.
+**Pulumi Patterns and Practices (P3)** is a reference architecture that we will be describing, and providing code for, through this series of articles.
 We'll be diving deep into not just what you can do with our tools, but how to do it, and provide code for a reference implementation that you can use to jump start the process.

-Here's a quick overview to give you an idea of how we'll be addressing those needs in Platypus.
+Here's a quick overview to give you an idea of how we'll be addressing those needs in Pulumi Patterns and Practices (P3).

 ### Consistency